johnathanvman/F6/index.md

 						}

 					}else if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door"){
-						Entrys.push("I walk further into the dungeon and hear a low grumbling behind me, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway I just walked through!
+						Entrys.push("I walk farther into the castle and hear a low grumbling behind me, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway I just walked through!
 An alert "+map[party.y][party.x].units[0].Tags[0]+" comes to investigate the noise, ready to fight!")
 					}else{
 						Entrys.push("I kick open the wooden door and charge inside.
 An alert "+map[party.y][party.x].units[0].Tags[0]+" stands guard in the next room, ready for a fight!")
 					}